Preventing a Primary C-Section

 All About Doulas

 A doula is trained birth professional who provides continuous physical, emotional, and informational support to the mother before, during and after childbirth.
 Quality labor support is an essential component for achieving a rewarding birth experience with many studies showing that women who feel secure during labor have shorter, easier and less complicated births with little to no medical intervention.
 Additionally, the profound life change of bringing home a new baby can be eased with the support, guidance, and care of an experienced person to help with the transition into parenthood.
 Working with a doula is an important personal decision.
 Many families have questions: Why do I need a doula?
 How do I find the right doula for me?
 What are some of the benefits of a doula’s assistance?
 Will a doula take over the role of my partner or family members?
-This course offers the opportunity to meet our doulas and have those questions answered before making a decision about hiring a doula.
+This course offers the opportunity to have those questions answered before making a decision about hiring a doula.

 Bringing Baby Home